apache/trafficcontrol/docs/source/api/v3/servers.rst

 :domainName:   The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:     The (short) hostname of the server
 :httpsPort:    An optional port number on which the server listens for incoming HTTPS connections/requests
-:iloIpAddress: An optional IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
+:iloIpAddress: An optional IPv4 address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [#ilo]_
-:iloIpGateway: An optional IPv4 gateway address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
+:iloIpGateway: An optional IPv4 gateway address of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [#ilo]_
-:iloIpNetmask: An optional IPv4 subnet mask of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
+:iloIpNetmask: An optional IPv4 subnet mask of the server's :abbr:`ILO (Integrated Lights-Out)` service\ [#ilo]_
-:iloPassword:  An optional string containing the password of the of the server's :abbr:`ILO (Integrated Lights-Out)` service user\ [1]_ - displays as simply ``******`` if the currently logged-in user does not have the 'admin' or 'operations' :term:`Role(s) <Role>`
+:iloPassword:  An optional string containing the password of the of the server's :abbr:`ILO (Integrated Lights-Out)` service user\ [#ilo]_ - displays as simply ``******`` if the currently logged-in user does not have the 'admin' or 'operations' :term:`Role(s) <Role>`
-:iloUsername:  An optional string containing the user name for the server's :abbr:`ILO (Integrated Lights-Out)` service\ [1]_
+:iloUsername:  An optional string containing the user name for the server's :abbr:`ILO (Integrated Lights-Out)` service\ [#ilo]_
-:interfaceMtu: The :abbr:`MTU (Maximum Transmission Unit)` configured on ``interfaceName``

-	.. note:: In virtually all cases this ought to be 1500.
-Further note that the only acceptable values are 1500 and 9000.

-:interfaceName:  The name of the primary network interface used by the server
-:ip6Address:     An optional IPv6 address and subnet mask of ``interfaceName``
-:ip6IsService:   An optional boolean value which if ``true`` indicates that the IPv6 address will be used for routing content.
-Defaults to ``true``.
-:ip6Gateway:     An optional IPv6 address of the gateway used by ``interfaceName``
-:ipAddress:      The IPv4 address of ``interfaceName``
-:ipIsService:    An optional boolean value which if ``true`` indicates that the IPv4 address will be used for routing content.
-Defaults to ``true``.
-:ipGateway:      The IPv4 address of the gateway used by ``interfaceName``
-:ipNetmask:      The IPv4 subnet mask used by ``interfaceName``
+:interfaces:   A set of the network interfaces in use by the server.
+In most scenarios, only one will be necessary, but it is illegal for this set to be an empty collection.

+	:ipAddresses: A set of objects representing IP Addresses assigned to this network interface.
+In most scenarios, only one or two (usually one IPv4 address and one IPv6 address) will be necessary, but it is illegal for this set to be an empty collection.

+		:address:        The actual IP address, including any mask as a CIDR-notation suffix
+		:gateway:        Either the IP address of the network gateway for this address, or ``null`` to signify that no such gateway exists
+		:serviceAddress: A boolean that describes whether or not the server's main service is available at this IP address.
+When this property is ``true``, the IP address is referred to as a "service address".
+It is illegal for a server to not have at least one service address.
+It is also illegal for a server to have more than one service address of the same address family (i.e. more than one IPv4 service address and/or more than one IPv6 address).
+Finally, all service addresses for a server must be contained within one interface - which is therefore sometimes referred to as the "service interface" for the server.

+	:maxBandwidth: The maximum healthy bandwidth allowed for this interface.
+If bandwidth exceeds this limit, Traffic Monitors will consider the entire server unhealthy - which includes *all* configured network interfaces.
+If this is ``null``, it has the meaning "no limit".
+It has no effect if ``monitor`` is not true for this interface.

+		.. seealso:: :ref:`health-proto`

+	:monitor: A boolean which describes whether or not this interface should be monitored by Traffic Monitor for statistics and health consideration.
+	:mtu:     The :abbr:`MTU (Maximum Transmission Unit)` of this interface.
+If it is ``null``, it may be assumed that the information is either not available or not applicable for this interface.
+	:name:    The name of the interface.
+No two interfaces of the same server may share a name.
+It is the same as the network interface's device name on the server, e.g. ``eth0``.

-:mgmtIpAddress:  An optional IPv4 address of some network interface on the server used for 'management'
+:mgmtIpAddress: The IPv4 address of some network interface on the server used for 'management'

+	.. deprecated:: 3.0
+		This field is deprecated and will be removed in a future API version.
+Operators should migrate this data into the ``interfaces`` property of the server.

-:mgmtIpGateway:  An optional IPv4 address of a gateway used by some network interface on the server used for 'management'
+:mgmtIpGateway: The IPv4 address of a gateway used by some network interface on the server used for 'management'

+	.. deprecated:: 3.0
+		This field is deprecated and will be removed in a future API version.
+Operators should migrate this data into the ``interfaces`` property of the server.

-:mgmtIpNetmask:  An optional IPv4 subnet mask used by some network interface on the server used for 'management'
+:mgmtIpNetmask: The IPv4 subnet mask used by some network interface on the server used for 'management'

+	.. deprecated:: 3.0
+		This field is deprecated and will be removed in a future API version.
+Operators should migrate this data into the ``interfaces`` property of the server.

 :physLocationId: An integral, unique identifier for the physical location where the server resides
 :profileId:      The :ref:`profile-id` the :term:`Profile` that shall be used by this server
 :revalPending:   A boolean value which, if ``true`` indicates that this server has pending content invalidation/revalidation